winsoft666/veigar/README.md

 Veigar is a cross platform remote procedure call (RPC) framework, supports Windows and Linux platforms.

-Veigar is implemented based on shared memory technology and only supports remote procedure calls between native processes or threads, which is the biggest difference between Veigar and other RPC frameworks such as Thrift and grpc.
+Veigar based on shared memory and only supports RPC between native processes or threads, which is the biggest difference between Veigar and other RPC frameworks such as Thrift and grpc.

-> So far as I know, Veigar is the first open source RPC framework based on shared memory technology.
+> So far as I know, Veigar is the first open source RPC framework based on shared memory.
 >
 > The term 'Veigar' comes from the 'The Tiny Master of Evil' in League of Legends.

-Veigar's advantages is that:
+**Features:**

 - Expose functions of your program to be called via RPC (from any language implementing msgpack-rpc).